ZIMBABYE – The Trip

 Airports Victoria Falls (VFA)

-There are a number of other huge baobabs in Zimbabwe that may be larger (but are not as well known).
-Some of them are; Three Giants in the Save Conservancy (two of which are called twins due to their close proximity to each other), one huge tree at Nkayi, and one in Gona-Re-Zhou National Park.
+Several other huge baobabs in Zimbabwe may be larger (but are not as well known).
+Some of them are; Three Giants in the Save Conservancy (two of which are called twins due to their proximity), one huge tree at Nkayi, and one in Gona-Re-Zhou National Park.

 Kapok trees, with swollen trunks and also members of the family Malvaceae and the same order, are the baobab’s “New World” equivalents.
 Kapoks are found in Peru and Brazil.
 There is one notable tree in Borrowdale Shopping Centre, Harare, and several (including a group of four) in the city parks of Mutare.